SAFEHR-data/PIXL/pixl_export/README.md

 The Export API provides HTTP endpoints to control the copying of EHR data from the OMOP extract to its destination (eg. FTPS).
 It also uploads DICOM data to its destination after it has been processed by the Imaging API and orthanc(s).
-It no longer accepts messages from rabbitmq.
+It no longer accepts messages from rabbitmq. <SK: Please explain>

 ## Installation